-The Celts were an early Indo-European people who spread over much of Europe from the second millennium BC to the first century BC.
-Their tribes and groups eventually ranged from the British Isles and northern Spain to as far east as Transylvania, the Black Sea coasts, and Galatia in Anatolia.
+The Celts spread over much of Europe from the second millennium BC to the first century BC.
+Tribes and groups eventually ranged from the British Isles and northern Spain to as far east as Transylvania, the Black Sea coasts, and Galatia in Anatolia.
 Celts were in part absorbed into the Roman Empire as Britons, Gauls, Boii, Galatians, and Celtiberians.

 Celtic languages survived in Celtic speakers of Ireland, Highland Scotland, the Isle of Man, Wales, and Brittany.